Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Chantelle Fowler

 The Vizsla Doberman is a sleek, playful, and loving dog that pairs the boundless energy of the Vizsla hunting dog breed with the protective nature of the Doberman.
 This intelligent mixed breed has many redeeming qualities to offer its humans.
-Still, it needs an owner willing to put forth the time and effort necessary to train and socialize it properly.
+Still, this dog needs an owner willing to put forth the time and effort necessary to train and socialize them properly.
 The Vizsla Doberman can be demanding and won’t fit into every family dynamic.

 Read on to learn more about this hybrid dog breed to see if it’s the right pick for your family and lifestyle.